Fence Systems

 Product Types

-Garden fences serve to define outdoor spaces, provide privacy, enhance security, and contribute to the overall landscape aesthetic.
-They come in various styles such as traditional picket fences, lattice panels, horizontal slats, and decorative metal or composite panels.
-Fences can be fully opaque or partially open to balance privacy and visibility.
+Garden fences serve to define outdoor spaces, provide privacy, enhance security, and contribute to the overall landscape style.
+Traditional knurling comes in a variety of styles, such as lattice panels, horizontal slats, and decorative metal or composite panels.
+Fences can be completely opaque or partially open for a balance of privacy and views.

-Depending on the setting, garden fences may be designed for containment (pets, children), security (deterrent to trespassing), or purely ornamental purposes.
-Some fences integrate gates, trellises, or planter boxes to increase functionality and visual appeal within garden environments.
+Depending on the environment, garden fences can be designed for isolation (pets, children), security (to discourage crossing), or purely decorative purposes.
+Some fences are equipped with gates, trellises, or planter boxes to enhance functionality and visual appeal in garden settings.

 Material